Muneera-/ArcadeGame/README.md

 ## Instructions
 * Use keyboard arrow keys to move the player
-* the goal is to successfully travel from the grass to the water without hitting any bugs
+* The goal is to successfully travel from the grass to the water without hitting any bugs
 * Each time you reach the water you gain +10 points, and each time you collide with a bug you loose -5 points and -1 live

 ## Code Dependencies